-5.7.1 The organisation shall have sufficient and appropriate assets to enable it to operate and achieve its objectives for the given year.
+The organisation will have sufficient and appropriate assets to enable it to operate and achieve its objectives for the given year.
 These should be reviewed on an annual basis alongside the preparation of the annual budget.

-- 5.7.2 The organisation should have sufficient cash on hand to meet its known and anticipated obligations approximately 6 months of annual operational costs). - 5.7.3 Cash held in call and term deposit accounts shall be invested at market rates for periods of time consistent with the cash flow needs of the organisation. - 5.7.4 Any asset purchased at or incurring an acquisition or establishment cost of \$1,000 or more is to be treated as capital expenditure and depreciated or amortised, as appropriate, at the applicable rate consistent with New Zealand and international accounting standards, and New Zealand Vice-Chancellors' Committee policies, and as detailed in an asset register maintained by AQA staff.
+AQA should have sufficient cash on hand to meet its known and anticipated obligations (approximately 6 months of annual operational costs).
+Cash held in call and term deposit accounts will be invested at market rates for periods of time consistent with the cash flow needs of the organisation.

+Any asset purchased at or incurring an acquisition or establishment cost of \$1,000 or more is to be treated as capital expenditure and depreciated or amortised, as appropriate, at the applicable rate consistent with Aotearoa New Zealand and international accounting standards, and New Zealand Vice-Chancellors' Committee policies, and as detailed in an asset register maintained by AQA staff.